 Perhaps as exciting as the benefits of digitizing the value chain through DLT and smart contracts, is the potential for innovative new products and new business models to be developed, which could prove revolutionary to the industry.

-To realise the true value of DLT and DLT-enabled applications across the insurance industry, those looking at the technology must avoid getting drawn into a siloed approach.
-Incumbent insurance players will need to collaborate with technology firms and other organisations.
+To realize the true value of DLT and DLT-enabled applications across the insurance industry, those looking at the technology must avoid getting drawn into a siloed approach.
+Incumbent insurance players will need to collaborate with technology firms and other organizations.
 Collaboration with regulators will also be necessary to ensure that regulatory frameworks evolve in step with the direction of travel of the industry.

-Nicholas Berry, who led the Norton Rose Fulbright team that drafted the white paper commented: “We are delighted to publish this white paper on distributed ledger technology use cases in the insurance sector in association with R3.
+Nicholas Berry, partner in the London corporate and regulatory insurance team from May 1, 2017, commented: “We are delighted to publish this white paper on distributed ledger technology use cases in the insurance sector in association with R3.
 Distributed ledger technology itself, and as an enabler of other complementary technologies, has the ability to revolutionise insurance products and services and the way in which insurance business is transacted.
 The shift in thinking as industry players open their minds to ways in which traditional market processes can be transformed through new technologies is gathering momentum.”

 David Rutter, CEO of R3 commented: “Distributed ledger technology (DLT) has enormous potential for the insurance industry, not least to change the way insurers manage and utilise data.
 R3 now counts a number of insurance companies amongst its member base and we are exploring and developing applications that improve the efficiency of insurance processes such as claims handling and premium payments.
 In order to further our efforts, we recently launched a Centre for Excellence for DLT in partnership with ACORD to encourage knowledge sharing and collaborative working amongst the global insurance industry.”